 Return to Menu

 Black and white binocular chart suitable for printing (click to embiggen and print).
 The large circle represents the field of view of 10x50 binoculars.
 The small that of a 4" Newtonian telescope with a 24 mm eyepiece.
-Use the horizon charts for orientation first.
+Use the horizon chart above for orientation first.

 A list of current comet ephemerides is at the MPC.